JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

-Step 2: Creation of virtual Machine <br />
+Step 2: Creation of Resource Group <br />

-To create the virtual machine, first visit the site: https://portal.azure.com/#home Then in the search bar type: virtual machine.
+To create the Resource Group, first visit the site: https://portal.azure.com/#home Then in the search bar type: Resource Group.
-This machine will be exposed to the internet for our experiment.
+An Azure Resource Group is a logical container that holds and manages related cloud resources like virtual machines, databases, and storage—so they can be deployed, monitored, and controlled as a unified unit.
 Go to create and click on Azure virtual Machine.

 ![image](https://github.com/swopnilshakya7/Azure-Sentinel-SIEM-Mapping-Live-CyberAttacks/assets/140642619/a62df6ca-3712-4e26-87ec-4a2c8e41707c)